-File: S:\EMS\CSA\SFM_Plan\2023\TSAWAK-QIN_SFMP-App.1_2 2023_Detailed_Indicator+Results_V2.doc Revised: Page 8 of 97
+File: F:\EMS\CSA\SFM_Plan\2023\TSAWAK-QIN_SFMP-App.1_2023_Detailed_Indicator+Results_V2.doc

 The Timber Supply Analysis supports the forecast of no major changes in tree species over the long term.

 The species representation is expected to change slightly over time due to climate change and adaptive management plans that include regeneration to more heat tolerant or commercially valuable species such as Douglas-fir and Western Red Cedar.
 Some Noble Fir (non-native species) may also be planted at higher elevations due to research data that supports higher health and vigour than some native species such as Amabilis Fir.
 As the factors associated with climate change become better understood the target may need to be adjusted.